Priscilla Lopez: Broadway

 Lopez graduated from Manhattan's High School of Performing Arts, where she majored in drama; her experiences as a drama student are depicted in the musical A Chorus Line.
 Had Tiffany's survived, it would have marked her debut on Broadway, but the production was plagued with so many problems that its creative team deemed it impossible to fix.
 From there, she moved on to Henry, Sweet Henry, which lasted only two months at the end of 1967, when she was 19 years old.
 Her luck was no better the following year when Her First Roman lasted two weeks.

-Lopez achieved critical and popular success as a replacement in two shows: Stephen Sondheim's Company (1970), followed by the 1972 hit Pippin in 1974, taking over the role of Fastrada from original performer Leland Palmer.
-Two years later, she was invited by director and choreographer Michael Bennett to participate in a series of tape-recorded group therapy-style sessions in which chorus boys and girls, AKA "Gypsies," bared their souls and discussed their lives, dreams and frustrations.
-From these sessions emerged A Chorus Line (1975), and Lopez was invited to join the cast, portraying Diana Morales, a character patterned after herself.
+A Chorus Line (1975) had Lopez portraying Diana Morales, a character patterned after herself.
 She introduced the hit song "What I Did for Love", and sang "Nothing", a song about a disastrously unsupportive drama class at the High School of Performing Arts.

 In A Day in Hollywood / A Night in the Ukraine (1980), Lopez stepped out of the ensemble and into the spotlight, displaying her comedic and vocal skills.
 The show had two acts, first a mini-musical about the early days of movie making, by Dick Vosburgh and Frank Lazarus with additional material by Jerry Herman, and second a send-up of the slapstick Marx Brothers movies, with Lopez playing Harpo.
 Both she and the show received rave reviews; it ran nearly a year-and-a-half, and she earned a Tony Award for Best Featured Actress in a Musical.
 In 1982, Tommy Tune, with whom she had worked in Hollywood/Ukraine, hired her as his assistant on Nine, the musical version of the Federico Fellini film 8½.
 Midway through the run, she joined the cast taking over for Tony-winner Liliane Montevecchi in the role of Liliane La Fleur.
 Lopez also appeared on Broadway in the critically acclaimed play Anna in the Tropics in 2003.
 From 2008 to 2011, Lopez appeared as Camilla in the Broadway production of In the Heights.
 She took over the role of Berthe in the revival of Pippin from Annie Potts on July 22, 2014 through August 31 2014.